Shiling42/markdown-cv/index.md

 ## Other activities
 `2022-now`
-**Founder and organizer of the Chinese Early Career Researcher Network in Statistical Physics**
+**Founder and organizer of *Statistical Physics Youth Communications***
-- A global initiative aimed at fostering collaboration and knowledge exchange among Chinese early-career researchers in the field.
+- A Chinese early career researcher network in statistical physics.
 - Successfully attracted and engaged over 130 members from diverse geographical locations, with continued growth in membership.
 - Hosted 2 successful online seminars.
 Future seminars will be held once a month.